-The British Liver Trust is urging families to take part in Fizz-Free February to kick start a habit to reduce the amount of sugary drinks they drink throughout the year.
+The British Liver Trust is urging families to take part in Fizz-Free February to kick start a habit to reduce the number of sugary drinks they drink throughout the year.

 The British Liver Trust, which is the UK’s leading liver health charity, suggests that NAFLD will overtake alcohol-related fatty liver disease as the leading cause of liver disease in the UK unless urgent action is taken.

-‘The substantial improvement seen in just eight weeks makes us believe that a diet low in free sugars has the potential be a clinically relevant treatment,’ said Jeffrey Schwimmer, MD, Professor of Clinical Paediatrics at the university.
+“The substantial improvement seen in just eight weeks makes us believe that a diet low in free sugars has the potential to be a clinically relevant treatment,” said Jeffrey Schwimmer, MD, professor of clinical paediatrics at the university.

 The charity urges people to take part in Fizz-Free February and cut out fizzy drinks for the month to improve their liver health and also raise funds for the British Liver Trust at the same time.
 It’s also important to look for fatty liver-friendly dinner ideas.